igmen-j/ENEL-487/Assignments/A3/README.md

 radians.
 _argDeg_ : Returns the argument of the given complex number, in degrees.
-_exp_ : For the given complex number, z, calculate the exponential of that number, e<sup>z<sup>.
+_exp_ : For the given complex number, z, calculate the exponential of that number, e<sup>z</sup>.
-inv Return the reciprocal of the given complex number: 1 / z.
+_inv_ Return the reciprocal of the given complex number: 1 / z.

+For these new commands, user must only enter three inputs, the command and the complex number (real and imaginary).

 An example of the command would then be:
 (1e3 + 2j) + (3 - 4.5j)